Teresa Lewis

 Teresa Wilson Bean Lewis (April 26, 1969 – September 23, 2010) was an American murderer who was the only woman on death row in Virginia prior to her execution.
 She was sentenced to death by lethal injection for the murders of her husband and stepson in October 2002.
 Lewis sought to profit from a $250,000 life insurance policy her stepson had taken out as a U.S. Army reservist in anticipation of his deployment to Iraq.

 In September 2010, Lewis became the first female inmate to die by lethal injection in the state of Virginia.
 The state had last executed a female, 17-year-old Virginia Christian, in 1912.
-The case led to debate over capital punishment owing to Lewis's sex, as well as to questions regarding her mental capacity.
+The case led to debate over capital punishment owing to Lewis's sex, as well as to questions regarding her mental capacity since she was described as borderline intellectually disabled.
 Capital punishment was abolished in Virginia on March 24, 2021, officially making Lewis the last woman to be executed in Virginia.